I’m not going to lie, the pros of a psychiatric service dog really outweigh the cons for me.

 The depression vanished because I was no longer alone and isolated.

-I could reduce my sleeping meds to occasional use.
 My pup helps me feel secure while I sleep as well and will wake me from nightmares.
 And if sleep paralysis takes me, he’s there to orient me and keep me calm.

 And while I give a lot of credit to my mental health team, I could not have done it without my psychiatric service dog.
 And while my mental health still fluctuates, my service dog has reduced the amount of medication in my life DRASTICALLY!

-I will always have to take something for my mental illness, but my dosages are much lower than before.
+I will always have to take something for my mental illness, but my dosages and prescriptions are much lower than before.
 I no longer worry about dying from my medications.
 And I am physically healthy again.

 Groomers offer doggie dye jobs after service dog handlers started requesting them to deter theft. –If you didn’t know service dogs are often targets of theft.
 So handlers started fighting back by dying their pooch.
 It’s a safe way to make your dog remarkable and deter thieves.
 No one wants to steal an easy to identify service dog.-